 Used in the treatment of burn wounds, it relieves pain and increases blood supply by inhibiting the synthesis of thromboxane A2, a potent vasoconstrictor.

-the amino acid content of Aloe ferox is almost double that of Aloe veraAloe ferox contains a higher concentration of minerals than Aloe vera
+Scientific tests comparing Aloe ferox and Aloe vera were performed at the Kirstenbosch Botanical research laboratories in Cape Town, South Africa.
+These tests showed that the amino acid content of Aloe ferox is almost double that of Aloe veraAloe ferox contains a higher concentration of minerals than Aloe vera

 It has been shown to be fungicidal to Candida albicans responsible for yeast infections of the mucous membranes and for infections such as athlete's foot and candidiasis (thrush).

 It also increases oxygen supply as a result of increased blood flow and stimulates fibroblast activity and collagen proliferation essential for skin tissue regeneration.

-Aloe ferox reduces photo aging by restoring the activity of epidermal cells reduced by UV exposure.
+Aloe ferox reduces photo-aging by restoring the activity of epidermal cells reduced by UV exposure.

-The leaves are harvested sustainably.
-The plant is not harmed or destroyed and the cycle of growth begins again from the original plant.
+The leaves are harvested sustainably and the plant is not destroyed, so that the cycle of growth begins again from the original plant.